Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 **Masks are handicaps, keeping with neurodivergence.** [G8]

 Not bundles of power — coping strategies you wear to get down the road.
 Each mask verb is the path of least resistance: gravitational, not mandatory.
 [M] It pulls.
 You can navigate with it or against it.
-The cost is the exchange rate, not the verb itself.
+The cost is an exchange rate, as part of the verb itself.
 Sometimes least resistance is correct.
 Sometimes resisting it is the skill.
 The Chronicle watches both.

-**The mask plays you when you stop playing it.** [M] Same verb, same policy, bot in the seat.
+**The mask plays you when you stop playing it.** [M] Same verbs, same policy, bot in the seat.
 The failure state is not losing — it's **illegible defeat**.
 Because the mask pre-registers its recommendation and you consciously override it, every loss arrives with its counterfactual already visible.

-The six, from v4, kept by name and character: **Thorn, Ember, Veil, Moss, Moon, Ash.** [V4, G1]
+The six, from v4, kept by name and character: **Thorn, Ember, Veil, Moss, Moon, Ash.** [V4, G1] (subject to reassertion)

 ### Starting verbs [M]

+[GRAVES: "hey kid i like the ideas buy game design takes a bit more than this so be salient"]

 | Mask | Verb | What it does | What it costs |
 |---|---|---|---|